We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Motion sickness is a very common disturbance of the inner ear.
-It is caused by repeated motion from a vehicle or any other movements that disturb the inner ear.
+Motion sickness is a disturbance of the inner ear.
+It is the result of repeated motion from a vehicle or other movements that disturb the inner ear.

 This condition is generally called motion sickness.
 When riding on a boat or ship, it is commonly referred to as sea sickness – but it is the same disorder.

 - There is no difference between motion sickness and sea sickness.